thibran/later/README.md

 # Later

 Later owns the result of a lazy computation which can be accessed via reference.
+Works on stable Rust.

-Version: 0.1.1
+Version: 0.1.2

 ## Installation